2018CS303/assignments-vibhavagarwal5/Assignment2_1.md

     Go [here](https://www.npmjs.com/package/ngrok) to download ngrok as a `npm package`.
     - Then do `ngrok http 8080` (coz 8080 is Jenkins port which has to be mapped to a public IP) and then you will get a public IP of the form `http://<SOMETHING>.ngrok.io` and then use this in the github webhooks.

-## Post Build Actions - Extended Email Notification
+## Post Build Actions - Email Notification
-Steps to setup Extended Email Notifications as a post build action have been documented below.
-Extended Email Notifications allow us to send customized email notifications after the build process.
+Steps to setup Email Notifications as a post build action have been documented below.
+Email Notifications allow us to send customized email notifications after the build process.

 - ### Configuring Email
     We need to first add the details of the SMTP server and the mail account so that Jenkins can send the mail.